Updated Sept 24th 2020

 As I am coming out of the worst of my condition, I feel like finally have the energy to address these matters more actively and take the responsibility to protect myself and the people who are connected to my work.

-I also want to note that this note is a call for accountability from those who have bullied me.
-I say this with the understanding that truth and accountability are the path to repair.
+I want to specify that this note is a call for accountability from those who have bullied me, with the understanding that accountability is a path to repair.

 How I know that I have been a victim of ‘accountability abuse’